Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Using Them Together

-Combining them is a common pattern:
+Combining them is a very productive pattern:

-- OLTP in SQLite, OLAP in DuckDB.
-The app writes to SQLite; a periodic job dumps changes to DuckDB/Parquet for analysis.
+• OLTP in SQLite, OLAP in DuckDB: the app writes to SQLite; a periodic job dumps changes to DuckDB/Parquet for analysis.

-- DuckDB reads SQLite directly via the
+• DuckDB reads SQLite directly via the sqlite_scanner extension: SELECT * FROM sqlite_scan('app.db', 'users').
+No manual ETL.

 Real Limitations